Challenge Pages

 Always Hard-Blocked

-Confirmed malware (webshells, YARA/signature matches), C2 connections, backdoor ports, phishing pages, database injections, and spam outbreaks are always hard-blocked immediately, even when challenge is enabled.
+Confirmed malware (webshells, YARA/signature matches), WAF high-volume attackers, C2 connections, backdoor ports, phishing pages, database injections, and spam outbreaks are hard-block candidates immediately, even when challenge is enabled.

 Timeout Escalation